 To plagiarize is to take ideas or words of another person and pass them off as one's own.
 In short, it is stealing something intangible rather than an object.
 Plagiarism applies to any written work, in traditional or electronic format, as well as orally or verbally presented work.
 Obviously it is not necessary to state the source of well-known or easily verifiable facts, but students are expected to appropriately acknowledge the sources of ideas and expressions they use in their written work, whether quoted directly or paraphrased.
 This applies to diagrams, statistical tables and the like, as well as to written material, and materials or information from Internet sources.
 Students must use either APA or Chicago styles to properly reference work.
 Students will be penalized 20% if another style or footnotes are used in the assignment.
-Information the acceptable available through UM Libraries on styles the at: http://libguides.lib.umanitoba.ca/c.php?g=298394
+Information on the acceptable styles is available through the UM Libraries at: http://libguides.lib.umanitoba.ca/c.php?g=298394